 Patrick feels like a character, Brad really doesn’t.
 He feels like stock quarterback #543 except also gay.
 Maybe that was surprising back in the day, but it really doesn’t hold up anymore.

 Figured I should just wrap up the characters here real quick.

 Charlie has a girlfriend, but I remember nothing about her.
 She more than likely had a name, I’ll give her that much.
 The most she does is have sex with Charlie and Charlie dating her causes some awkwardness with Sam — as if that situation wasn’t awkward already.

 Sam is actually one of my favorite characters in this book.
 Both her and Patrick do a good job serving as mentors to Charlie, although his romantic feelings for Sam cause some issues.
 He even has a dream of having sex with Sam early on, but can’t pursue her because not only is she not interested and has a boyfriend but is also too old.

 His English teacher, Bill, is not all that interesting of a character.
 The most he does is give Charlie some new books to read every now and again, which doesn’t really do much.
-It’s not as if he starts referencing these books in his day to day life or take some kind of lesson from that — he says that for The Rocky Horror Picture Show.
-(Actually he really doesn’t, he just goes to it every chance he gets and takes his sister to it at one point.
+It’s not as if he starts referencing these books in his day-to-day life or takes some kind of lesson from that — he says that for The Rocky Horror Picture Show.
+(Actually, he really doesn’t, he just goes to it every chance he gets and takes his sister to it at one point.
 I just thought that quip was funny.)